Service number (United States Army): Enlisted men

-18: Arkansas, Louisiana, New Mexico, Oklahoma, Texas

-19: Alaska, Arizona, California, Idaho, Montana, Nevada, Oregon, Utah, Washington
+The geographical number codes were as follows:

-During World War II, the US Army federalized a large number of National Guard personnel to augment the growing Army of the United States.
-Prior to 1940, there was no procedure to issue service numbers to National Guard personnel, since most personnel served completely under the authority of their state government.

-Beginning in 1940, National Guardsmen who were federalized were given Army service numbers in the 20 million range with numbers ranging from 20 000 000 to 20 999 999.
-Guardsmen federalized from Hawaii were issued service numbers beginning with 20 01 while 20 02 was used by men from Puerto Rico.
-With the exceptions of Hawaii and Puerto Rico, the first three numbers corresponded to a geographical area where a person had been federalized, and the last five were a personal identifier.
-The geographical codes matched those of voluntary enlistees, and were as follows:
+Beginning in fall 1940 and continuing until fall 1941, the Army federalized nearly all National Guard personnel to augment the growing Army of the United States.
+Prior to 1940, there was no procedure to issue service numbers to National Guard enlisted men, since most served completely under the authority of their state governments.
+Federalized National Guardsmen were given service numbers in the 20 million range, with numbers ranging from 20 000 000 to 20 999 999.
+Guardsmen federalized from Hawaii were issued service numbers beginning with 20 01 while the 20 02 series was used by men from Puerto Rico.
+With the exceptions of Hawaii and Puerto Rico, the first three numbers corresponded to a person’s corps area, and the last five were a personal identifier.
+The geographical codes were as follows:

-20 1: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont

-20 2: Delaware, New Jersey, New York

-20 3: Maryland, Pennsylvania, Virginia, Washington, D.C.